This event is held in collaboration with the Vasari Research Centre

 Friday 1 March 2019 | 18:30-20:00

 Keynes Library, School of Arts Birkbeck, 43 Gordon Square, London, WC1H 0PD

+Beyond the initial excitement of these dazzling holographic spectacles, this event creates an opportunity to consider the aesthetic, ethical and technical questions raised by these practices.
 Why are holograms so popular as a means to reanimate history and culture?
 How do they alter existing practices of memory and memorialisation?
 What are our responsibilities when using holograms to reanimate people?
 How do holograms affect our temporal relationships with people, objects and artefacts?
 Why has holography become a metaphor for so many types of virtual experience?